A tripod is used and needed to keep your camera still, your flashgun, or other equipment motionless.

 In my opinion, for high visual performance when shooting architecture, a tripod is a must.
 In architecture, you will have many decorative details that will fail to be visible when zooming into the photos.

 Shooting models, fashion photography

-Shooting models in studio or outdoor, will require a tripod in some situations.
-If not for your camera then mostly for lighting equipment – flash units.
+Shooting models in-studio or outdoor will require a tripod in some situations.
+If not for your camera, then mostly for lighting equipment – flash units.

-If you are in nature chasing insects, it will be fast and more productive just to use your camera settings than to carry a tripod.
+If you are in nature chasing insects, it will be fast and more productive to use your camera settings than to carry a tripod.
 Little funny bugs will not wait for you to set up your gear.

 Why we need a tripod?

 To stabilize and elevate your equipment (camera, flash units).
 To keep it still after you finish with the process of setting up your gear before shooting.
-Great set up gets great results…
+Great set up gets excellent results.

 Types of tripods